Walrus: everything you need to know about WAL

 Governance of network parameters

 WAL is also used to adjust certain network settings, such as reward structures or penalties.
-This mainly concerns technical parameters that must keep the system fair and stable.
+This mainly concerns technical parameters that keep the system fair and stable.

 The maximum supply is 5 billion WAL.